-Spaghetti & Mandolino - home page / Our magazine / Burrata: an irresistible, delicious and appreciated Apulian invention
+Spaghetti & Mandolino - home page / Our magazine / Burrata: an irresistible, delicious Puglian invention

-Inimitable for its creaminess, burrata is one of the most requested and appreciated types of fresh cheese: soft, tasty and easy to combine with other dishes, burrata has been talking about itself in the world of gastronomic delicacies since the mid-twentieth century, when it was prepared for the first time in a farm in Andria (BT).
+Inimitable for its creaminess, burrata is one of the most sought-after and appreciated types of fresh cheese: soft, tasty, and easy to pair with other dishes, burrata has made a name for itself in the world of gastronomic delicacies since the mid-20th century, when it was first prepared in a farmstead in Andria (BT).

-Tradition has it that in the workshop of the brothers Vincenzo and Lorenzo Bianchino, butters were already usually produced, also called “burrini”, or cheeses consisting of an exterior comparable to scamorza or caciocavallo cheese and an internal part filled with buttery ricotta.
-Following the same principle, on a winter's day the master cheesemakers began to use the spun dough they had available to enclose the heavy cream they had to keep, mixing it with some addition of spun
+Tradition holds that in the workshop of brothers Vincenzo and Lorenzo Bianchino, manteche, also known as “burrini,” were already habitually produced, which are cheeses with an exterior comparable to scamorza or caciocavallo and an inside filled with buttery ricotta.
+Following the same principle, on a winter day, the master cheesemakers began to use the pasta filata they had on hand to encase in a wrapper the cream of milk they needed to preserve, blending it with some added pasta filata.

-Thus, a specialty was born, currently recognized as a Protected Geographical Indication product, with the IGT brand assigned by the European Union in November 2016: together with the IGT, we should also mention some types of burrata classified as PAT (Traditional Agri-Food Products), such as burrini from Campania or the Lazio buffalo burrata.
+Thus was born a specialty currently recognized as a product with Protected Geographical Indication, with the IGT mark awarded by the European Union in November 2016: alongside IGT, some types of burrata classified as PAT (Traditional Agricultural Food Products) should also be mentioned, such as the burrini from Campania or the buffalo burrata from Lazio.

-The first step to obtain a burrata is the acidification of the milk, which is fermented and then heated: once it reaches 35-37°C, rennet is added and everything is allowed to coagulate.
+The first step to obtain burrata is the acidification of the milk, which is fermented and then heated: once it reaches 35-37°C, rennet is added and everything is left to coagulate.

-The next step is breaking the curd and separating it from the whey; you can proceed to a spinning with boiling salted water, from which two different processes will result.
-The first will consist of fraying and cooling the spun pasta, which combined with the cream will make up the filling of the burrata; the second will continue with the creation of a more solid pasta, which will be given a bag-like shape (in which the filling will be
+The next step is the breaking of the curd and the separation of it from the whey; one can proceed with a stretching process using hot salted water, which will result in two differentiated processes.
+The first will consist of shredding and cooling the pasta filata, which, combined with cream, will make up the filling of the burrata; the second will continue with the creation of a firmer pasta, which will be shaped into a small bag (in which the filling will be collected).

-If no salting has been carried out previously, at this point you can immerse the bag in brine, and then proceed with the packaging with liquid for cleaning.
+If no salting has been done previously, at this point the bag can be immersed in brine, and then proceed with packaging in the preserving liquid.

-Burrata is a source of calcium, phosphorus and other minerals, as well as vitamins such as B2; it contributes significantly to the supply of proteins and lipids, thus providing a high calorie intake.
-The best tip for enjoying your burrata, therefore, will be to serve them in combination with simple dishes such as salads, taking advantage of their characteristics for a spectacular moment — that of cutting the burrata, which will season the dish chosen for your lunch or dinner with the very soft filling of cream and cheese stracciatella
+Burrata is a source of calcium, phosphorus, and other minerals, as well as vitamins like B2; it significantly contributes to the intake of proteins and lipids, consequently providing a high caloric intake.
+The best advice for enjoying your burratas, therefore, is to serve them alongside simple dishes like salads, taking advantage of their characteristics for a scenic moment - that of the burrata cutting, which will dress the chosen dish for your lunch or dinner with the soft filling of cream and stracciatella cheese.

 S&M - autoreS&M